 Despite the tough conditions encountered by workers in Łódź, many still preferred their new lives in the city to working on farms.
 Within a matter of decades the city grew into the biggest textile production centre in the Russian Empire.
 In 1850, the customs barrier between Congress Poland and Russia was abolished, a move which saw Łódź’s economic influence grow further - the city enjoyed its most intense industrial growth between 1870-1890, during which time vast fortunes were made by the major industrialists.
 By the end of the 19th century, Łódź's population reached 300,000, and with it, not only did the city see prosperity, but growing inequality and dissatisfaction amongst the working classes, which came to a head in 1905 when the city's residents rose up in open revolt.
 Over 300 workers and protestors were killed as the Tsarist police force regained control of the city.
 By the outbreak of WWI Łódź was one of the most densely populated cities on the planet with a population of approximately 13,000 people per square kilometre.
 By 1915, the city came under German occupation though three years later the end of the war heralded Polish independence.
 The city lost nearly 40% of its population owing to the post-war influenza epidemic and a huge social migration of its German inhabitants. Łódź’s textile trade faced collapse after losing both Russian and German markets, with strikes and civil unrest becoming a feature of inter-war Łódź.
 The city's 'golden age' was well and truly over.

 So what to see?
-The most obvious choice is Manufaktura, however, the city is full of post-industrial sites such as OFF Piotrkowska, Piotrkowska 217, EC1 and the Museum of Cinematography, to name a few.
+The most obvious choice is Manufaktura, however, the city is full of post-industrial sites such as OFF Piotrkowska, Piotrkowska 217, EC1, the Central Museum of Textiles, Museum of Cinematography and the former vodka distillery Monopolis, to name a few.
 Something altogether different - the former villas of the industrialists have been turned into museums, schools, or used by local authorities.
 The most famous examples are the Neo-Baroque palace of Manufaktura's owner, Israeł Poznański, which is now home to the Museum of the City of Łódź.
 To gauge how rich Poznański was not only in finances, but in family, you need to also see his lavish Poznański mausoleum in the Jewish cemetery – not exactly modest!
 Another of the city's most outstanding architectural monuments is the Herbst Palace, once home to the Herbst and Scheiber industrial families, located at the former Księży Młyn factory (which once accounted for 15% of the total area of the city).
 Leopold Kindermann's Art Nouveau villa on ul.
 Wolczańska 31/33 (J-6) is also worth seeing.

 You can easily contrast such extravagance with the very modest former worker tenements (still lived in today), which can be found across from the main entrances to Manufaktura at ul.
 Ogrodowa 24/26 and the former Księży Młyn factory complex on ul.
 Tymienieckiego 25A.
 This is a city littered with post-industrial sites just waiting to be explored.
 We hope to show you the main sights throughout our guide.